Goals

 - sets the address of the function to execute on a trap

-There is not much to the assembly code; it is needed simply because the CSRs can only be accessed by the special csr
+These functions have to be written in assembly because the CSRs can only be accessed by the special csr

 assembly instructions.

-Open https://gcc.godbolt.org/z/rM8h8erdE in your browser; this is a Compiler Explorer example that shows a normal function and three handler functions marked with the interrupt attribute.
-Compare the normal function to the handler function to see what is different about the generated assembly.
+Open https://gcc.godbolt.org/z/fPGdz4MPP in your browser; this is a Compiler Explorer example that shows an ordinary function and three trap functions declared with the interrupt

-The three handler functions differ in which registers are saved to the stack on entry and restored on exit.
-The function handlerA spills no register, handlerB spills
+- The three trap functions differ in which registers are saved to the stack on entry and restored on exit.

 anda5

-, handlerC spills half of all of the 32 general-purpose registers.
-Why the difference in which registers are being saved?
-Why those specific registers are not others? -
+- Why the difference in which registers are being saved?
+Why those specific registers are not others?

-How does the memory being used for the stack frame for the handler function relate to the stack memory being used by the regular execution?
+- How does the memory being used for the stack frame for the trap function relate to the stack memory being used by the ordinary functions?

 2) Review interrupt dispatch